tldr-pages/tldr/pages/common/watchexec.md

 > Run arbitrary commands when files change.
 > More information: <https://github.com/watchexec/watchexec>.

-- Call `ls -la` when any file in the current directory/subdirectories changes:
+- Call `ls -la` when any file in the current directory changes:

 `watchexec -- {{ls -la}}`